hydpy-dev/hydpy/hydpy/docs/rst/index.rst

 forecasting in large river basins.
 Now it is being maintained by `Björnsen Consulting Engineers`_.

-:ref:`HydPy` is intended to be a modern open source software, based on the programming language `Python`_, commonly used in many scientific fields.
+*HydPy* is intended to be a modern open source software, based on the programming language `Python`_, commonly used in many scientific fields.
 Through using different well-established `Python`_ libraries and design principles, we target high quality and transparency standards.
-To avoid writing model cores (like |lland_v1|) in a more native programming language, :ref:`HydPy` includes a `Cython`_ based mechanism to automatically translate Python code to C code and to compile it.
+To avoid writing model cores (like |lland_v1|) in a more native programming language, *HydPy* includes a `Cython`_ based mechanism to automatically translate Python code to C code and to compile it.

-:ref:`HydPy` has no graphical user interface.
+*HydPy* has no graphical user interface.
 Instead, it is thought to be applied by executing Python scripts.
-These scripts help to increase the reproducibility of studies performed with :ref:`HydPy` because they can be easily shared and repeatedly executed.
-This approach facilitates discussing possible weaknesses of :ref:`HydPy` and its implemented models and comparing different methodical approaches (e. g. different strategies to calibrate model parameters).
-However, if you are not an experienced hydrologist with basic programming skills, you may need some help to become acquainted with :ref:`HydPy`.
+These scripts help to increase the reproducibility of studies performed with *HydPy* because they can be easily shared and repeatedly executed.
+This approach facilitates discussing possible weaknesses of *HydPy* and its implemented models and comparing different methodical approaches (e. g. different strategies to calibrate model parameters).
+However, if you are not an experienced hydrologist with basic programming skills, you may need some help to become acquainted with *HydPy*.

-We host :ref:`HydPy` in a `GitHub repository`_ and everyone is allowed to download, modify, and use it.
+We host *HydPy* in a `GitHub repository`_ and everyone is allowed to download, modify, and use it.
 However, when passing the (possibly modified) code to third parties, one has to be aware that the selected `GNU Lesser General Public License 3`_ cannot be changed to a "less open source" license.
-If you, for example, implement a new model into :ref:`HydPy`, you can be sure that all possible further developments of your model code are still open source and the mentioned third parties are allowed to pass this modified source code to you.
+If you, for example, implement a new model into *HydPy*, you can be sure that all possible further developments of your model code are still open source and the mentioned third parties are allowed to pass this modified source code to you.

-:ref:`HydPy` offers many functionalities to make the implemented models as transparent and reliable as possible.
-For this reason, the online documentation is automatically updated for each new :ref:`HydPy` version and includes different `documentation test`_ mechanism ensuring that :ref:`HydPy` is working as expected and that the documentation is up-to-date with it.
+*HydPy* offers many functionalities to make the implemented models as transparent and reliable as possible.
+For this reason, the online documentation is automatically updated for each new *HydPy* version and includes different `documentation test`_ mechanism ensuring that *HydPy* is working as expected and that the documentation is up-to-date with it.

 See for example the documentation of the (very simple) method